vsgitdev/Tax_Filling_Assistant/README.md

 --Steps--
- Step 1: Create Dockerfile
+ 1. Create Dockerfile
  Open project directory in VS Code and create a new file named Dockerfile with no   extension and a new .txt file named requirements.txt with all the required packages.

- Step 2: Open Docker Desktop
+ 2. Open Docker Desktop
  Download and install Docker Desktop from Docker's official website, Launch it and wait to start.

- Step 3: Build the Docker Image
+ 3. Build the Docker Image
  Open a terminal in VSCode, navigate to project directory and using this command : "docker build -t tax_filing_assistant ."
 This command tells Docker to build an image named tax_filing_assistant using the Dockerfile in the current directory (.).

- Step 4: Run the Docker Container
+ 4. Run the Docker Container
- Run the Docker container using this command "docker run -p 5000:5000 -e OPENAI_API_KEY=openai_api_key tax_filing_assistant" which contains:
+ Run the Docker container using this command:
+ "docker run -p 5000:5000 -e OPENAI_API_KEY=openai_api_key tax_filing_assistant" which contains:
 -p 5000:5000: Maps port 5000 on your local machine to port 5000 in the container.
 -e OPENAI_API_KEY=openai_api_key: Sets the OPENAI_API_KEY environment variable inside the container.
 -tax_filing_assistant: The name of the Docker image to run.